Useful Accessible Accessories for Education

 Smartphones and tablets offer free magnifier apps which can provide limited electronic magnification.
 It is worth giving these features a try, but bear in mind they may not be the best solution for your needs.
 Check out our Make your smartphone/tablet accessible for education page to find out more.

-There are many models and manufacturers of electronic magnifiers out there, so it’s really important you explore your options, try them out and make sure it is right for you before getting one.
+There are many models and manufacturers of electronic magnifiers out there.
+So it’s really important you explore your options, try them out and make sure it is right for you before getting one.

 Specialist assistive software for your computer